spilth/notes.old/views/about.md

 # How This Site Is Generated and Hosted

 This site is a [Sinatra](http://www.sinatrarb.com/) application running at [Heroku](http://heroku.com/).
-I'm using [Markdown](http://daringfireball.net/projects/markdown/) to create the pages and use [DNSimple](https://dnsimple.com/) to register and manage my domains.
+I'm using [Markdown](http://daringfireball.net/projects/markdown/) to create my notes and using [DNSimple](https://dnsimple.com/) to register and manage the domain `buildndeploy.com`.
+The beautiful font is provided by [typekit](http://typekit.com/).

-The goal of this app/site is to be able to make notes about various technologies and generate a site that I can reference and quickly update and expand.
-The process of creating a new markdown file should result in a new page showing up on the site.
+The goal of this app is to be able to make notes about various technologies and generate a web site that I can reference and quickly update and expand.
+The process of creating a new Markdown file should result in a new page showing up on the site.
 Below are instructions for how I set up the site.

 ## Pre-Requisites